To rent or to buy? This is an age-old question.

 You have $125K and want to live in a $500K house that rents for $3000 a month.
 You have to decide whether to rent or buy.

-The buyer pays $100K as a downpayment on his 15 year 3% mortgage.
+The buyer pays $100K as a downpayment on his 15-year 3% mortgage.
 He pays $25K in transactional costs.
 He pays $1K in insurance. $3K in taxes, and $5K in maintenance and repairs.
 He pays $12K in interest.
 He saves $36K in rent.
 The property appreciates $15K (3%).
-He pays down the mortgage $21K.
+He pays down the mortgage of $21K.
 He gets a deduction on his taxes of $5K for the interest and taxes.

 The renter invests his $125K and makes 5% after taxes on it ($6250).
 He pays $36K in rent.

 At the end of the year, the buyer has $79K. ($100K downpayment + $21K in amortization + $5K in tax breaks + $15K in appreciation – $21K in principal payments – $12K in interest payments – $1K in insurance payments – $3K in taxes – $25K in transaction costs.)
 The renter has $95,250 ($125K not spent on buying +$6250 in investment gains – $36K in rent.)
 The buyer is way behind, especially if he wants to sell that year.
 That would run him about $51K, in which case he comes even further behind the renter.
-Obviously, it rarely makes sense to buy for a one year period.
+Obviously, it rarely makes sense to buy for a one-year period.
 What happens the next year?

 The buyer pays $1K in insurance, $3K in taxes, $5K in maintenance, $12K in interest and $21K in principal.
 He gets $21K in amortization, $15K in appreciation, $5K in tax breaks.
 His total for the year is -1K.
 The renter pays $37K in rent and his $131,250 gains another $6563.
 His total for the year is -30K.

 The buyer has already made up his shortfall from year one, unless of course, he wants to sell, in which case he’d still be way behind.
-Within a couple more years, the buyer’s appreciation, amortization, tax benefits, and saved rent has outpaced the round-trip transaction costs as well as the investment returns of the renter.
+Within a couple more years, the buyer’s appreciation, amortization, tax benefits, and saved rent have outpaced the round-trip transaction costs as well as the investment returns of the renter.

 The deal becomes even better over the years as the home is gradually paid off (dropping interest costs) while comparable rent increases (although to be fair some of the buyer’s expenses also increase, but this is a much smaller sum than comparable rent).